Five natural ways to improve your mood

 Most people think that being happy causes you to smile.
 But it turns out that the opposite is true as well – smiling can cause you to feel happier!
 When you smile, the muscle movements in your face trigger the release of dopamine and other mood-improving neurotransmitters in your brain.
 So the next time you feel an increase in your stress level or a dip in your mood, remind yourself to smile.
 Even a forced smile can help you feel better!

-3) Get Plenty of Omega-3s.
+3) Get plenty of Omega-3s.

 Omega-3 fatty acids have shown a lot of promise for depression in recent studies.
 Researchers think it’s because Omega-3s are easily able to penetrate the brain cell membrane and have a positive effect on neurotransmitters.
 Omega-3 also decreases inflammation, which is thought to contribute to depression in some patients.